aphive/Monitoring/Site24x7/README.md

 ### CustomAvailability
 This script will get availability for a specific date range.
 Say you want to know what your availability is for a specific quarter, just type in the start and end date and you will get the total availability for that date range.

+### LastQuarterAvailability
+This script will get last quarter availability percentage and generate an HTML page to display on a wallboard.